Vitamin C Slows Cancer Down And Can Reverse It as Well

 Studies Supporting the Effectiveness of Vitamin C in Cancer Treatment Protocols

-In 1990, American doctors published their results successfully using vitamin C to treat kidney cancer (7).
+- In 1990, American doctors published their results of successfully using vitamin C to treat kidney cancer (7).

 Why isn't the public informed about the potential application of Vitamin C in cancer treatment?